leandroagudelo189/jekyll-now/_posts/2018-04-14-Deep-Q-Learning-Implementation-part-1.md

  ```
-In the update function the main goal is to get the weights that gives the least loss and highest reward.
+In the update function the main goal is to obtain the weights.
+They are calulated from the loss function with respect to the actions giving the highest reward.
 Therefore, anytime the agent reaches a new state we need to update the model.
 This means that once an action is selected we need to update all the actions of the transition/batch.
 We then append this to our memory and follow-up the reward to see how the training is going.
 In sum, we use the select-function and we integrate it with the update function to choose the best action.